joeycortez42/pi-looper/README.md

 ```

 ## Configure
 Once *hello_video* is compiled and copied to */usr/local/bin*, *nano* will open the *config.txt* file so you can specify which folder the H264 videos will be located.
+Don't worry if the folder doesn't exist yet, you can create it once the installer is done.

 When done the location is set, press CTRL-O and ENTER to save and CTRL-X to exit.